ncredinburgh/JavaForSmallTeams/style/600_avoid_null.md

 JSR-305 provides annotations that can be used to declare where null is acceptable.

-Although JSR-305 is dormant, and showns no signs of being incorporated into Java in the near future, the annotations are available at the maven co-ordinates :-
+Although JSR-305 is dormant, and shows no signs of being incorporated into Java in the near future, the annotations are available at the maven co-ordinates :-

 ```xml
 <dependency>